Sparse MoEs meet Efficient Ensembles: Sparse MoEs meet Ensembles

-We first focus on the interplay between the {(a)} static combination in ensembles and {(b)} the adaptive combination of experts in sparse MoEs.
-To this end, we study the performance of \textit{downstream} deep ensembles (i.e., with all ensemble members having the same upstream checkpoint) formed by $M$ independent V-MoEs with $E$ experts per MoE layer and a sparsity level $K$ (the larger $K$, the more selected experts).
-The parameter $M$ controls the static combination, while $K$ and $E$ impact the adaptive combination of experts in each sparse MoE model.
+To investigate the interactions of the properties in \cref{tab:sparse_moes_vs_ensembles}, we study the performance of \textit{downstream} deep ensembles (i.e., with all ensemble members having the same upstream checkpoint) formed by $M$ independent V-MoEs with $E$ experts per MoE layer and a sparsity level $K$ (the larger $K$, the more selected experts). $M$ controls the static combination, while $K$ and $E$ impact the adaptive combination of experts in each sparse MoE model.
 We report in \cref{fig:static-vs-adaptive} the ImageNet performance and compute cost for ensembles with varying choices of $K$ and $M$, while keeping $E=32$ fixed.
-We focus on $K$ rather than $E$ as the axis to explore adaptive computation, as we find that the performance changes for $E$ plateau relatively quickly (see \cref{fig:e_k_m_plot} in the Appendix).
-Also, by fixing $E=32$, we match more closely the experimental setup of \citet{riquelme2021scaling}.
-The architecture of the V-MoE is ViT-S/32; see details in \cref{sec:sva_appendix}.
+We focus on $K$ rather than $E$ to explore adaptive computation, as we found the performance quickly plateaus with $E$ (see \cref{fig:e_k_m_plot} in the Appendix).
+Also, by fixing $E=32$, we match more closely the setup of \citet{riquelme2021scaling}.
+The architecture of the V-MoE is ViT-S/32, see details in \cref{sec:sparse_moes_meet_efficient_ensembles_appendix}.
 We make the following observations:

-\textbf{Cumulative effect.} In the absence of ensembles ($M=1$), and given a fixed number of experts, \citet{riquelme2021scaling} already reported an increase in performance as $K$ gets larger.
-Interestingly, we observe that for each value of $K$, it is also beneficial to increase the ensemble size $M$.
+\paragraph{Investigating the cumulative effects of adaptive and static ensembling.} In the absence of ensembles (i.e., when we consider $M=1$), and given a fixed number of experts, the authors of \citet{riquelme2021scaling} already reported an increase in performance as $K$ gets larger.~Interestingly, we observe that for each value of $K$, it is also beneficial to increase the ensemble size $M$.

 In other words, the static combination of ensembles is beneficial when applied to sparse MoEs.
-This observation is perhaps surprising since adaptive combination may already encapsulate the effect of static combination. \cref{fig:vit_vmoe_ens}, and \cref{sec:sva_part2}, show that the combination of static and adaptive ensembling is beneficial to NLL for a range of ViT families.
-We also see that the benefits of static ensembling are similar for V-MoE and ViT (which does not have any adaptive ensembling).
+This observation is perhaps surprising since adaptive combination may already encapsulate the effect of static combination. \cref{fig:vit_vmoe_ens}, and \cref{sec:sva_part2}, show that the combination of static ensembling and adaptivity is beneficial to NLL for a range of ViT families.
+We also see that the benefits of static ensembling are similar for V-MoE and ViT (which does not have any adaptivity).

+\paragraph{Investigating ensembles of sparse MoEs with fewer experts.} In \cref{sec:more_motivation}, we compare the performance of a V-MoE with $E=32$ experts and ensembles of V-MoEs with fewer experts, namely ($M=2$, $E=16$) and ($M=4$, $E=8$).
+We see that the performance---e.g., as measured by NLL---is better for ($M=4$, $E=8$) than ($M=2$, $E=16$) which is in turn better than ($M=1$, $E=32$).
+Thus, we conclude that \emph{reducing the number of experts only mildly affects the combination of adaptive and static ensembling.}